* Psychiatric Abuse - Astraea's Resources and Controversy

 Judi Chamberlain: Confessions of a Noncompliant Patient "I was presumed not to be able to take care of myself, not to be able to make decisions in my own best interest, and to need mental health professionals to run my life for me.
 For this total disregard of my wishes and feelings, I was expected to be appreciative and grateful.
 In fact, anything less was tacked as a further symptom of my illness..."

-Pat Crossman, LCSW: The Etiology of a Social Epidemic Explores the origins of so-called "attachment disorder" and the brutal, sometimes fatal "therapies" designed to cure it.
-But she goes further, exploring the origins of psychoanalysis and the place of psychiatry as a tool of social control.
-Interesting fact: Did you know that many of the women exhibited to medical students by Jean Charcot, the father of "hysteria", were exotic dancers who knew exactly what they were doing and were faking it for money?
+For example, she reveals this interesting fact: Did you know that many of the women exhibited to medical students in Victorian times by psychiatric superstar J.M.
+Charcot, the father of "hysteria", were professional dancers and actresses who knew exactly what they were doing and were faking it for money?
 One of these grande hysterie clients, Marie (Blanche) Wittman (the lady in the famous painting!), revealed it all, but it's been hushed up.

-(There was a lot more to the goings-on at the Salpetriere than the psych-boys' club would have you believe.
 Even legitimate clients at the institute were encouraged -- or coerced -- to put on a show for the camera.
 Many of them were not mentally ill, others were -- but all found they got better treatment if they played up for the doctors.

 P. Guillaume: The Double Bind This is, at gut level, about crazymaking behavior.
 Addresses exactly what happens in emotional abuse, and suggests that not all schizophrenia is biochemical but can be caused by the crazymaking behavior of others.
 One of the hard lessons we personally have learned in life is that other people can make you feel crazy.
 See also Al Siebert's article below.